EPR Spectroscopy on Volume Limited Protein Single Crystals at X-band

-Single crystal protein Electron Paramagnetic Resonance (EPR) experiments are the ultimate method to study the paramagnetic states of hydrogenases and obtain the full magnetic interactions reflecting the electronic structure of the active site.
-Ultimately the catalytic activity of the hydrogenase can be understood by relating the information of the magnetic principal axes to the known protein structure of the enzyme.
+Electron Paramagnetic Resonance (EPR) experiments on single crystals are the ultimate method to study paramagnetic states and obtain the full magnetic tensor interactions reflecting the electronic structure of the active site.
+Ultimately the catalytic activity of hydrogenase enzymes can be understood by relating the information of the magnetic principal axes to the known protein structure.
 However, the application of single-crystal EPR is severely limited by the small crystals sizes that are usually available (sub-nanoliter to nanoliter volumes).
-The Key Enabling Technologies outlined in this fellowship have the potential to increase the sensitivity of EPR by a factor of 30 through the application of highly innovative concepts based on planar micro-resonators (PMR).
+We propose the following work packages to make single crystal EPR feasible.

 Links of Interest